T876/startup/notes.md

  - CNAME - Forwards one domain to another subdomain
  - SOA - For a server hosting your application
  - TXT - Lets an admin store text notes in the record
- - NS - Stores the name server for a DNS entry
+ - NS - Nameserver - Authority for queries and proof of ownership
- - SOA - Stores admin information about a domain
+ - SOA - Start of Authority - Stores admin information about a domain
  - SRV record - Specifies a port for specific services
  - PTR record - Provides a domain name in reverse-lookups
  - MX record - Directs mail to an email server